johnnietse/quartus-fpga-design-labworks/README.md

 - Displaying binary data on an 8-segment display.

 #### Implementation:
 An 8-to-1 multiplexer is designed using the MegaWizard plug-in, with inputs based on the student’s ID number.
-A custom logic circuit that replicates the MUX’s behavior is then designed, minimized, and implemented.
+A custom logic circuit that replicates the MUX’s behaviour is then designed, minimized, and implemented.
 Both MUX designs are compared, and their outputs are displayed on an 8-segment display using VHDL code to drive the display segments.

 ### Lab 4: Traffic Light Controller Design